- Real estate professionals across the globe use Google AdWords as their trusted advertising platform.

-Google AdWords can generate a great deal of real estate leads.
+Google AdWords can generate plenty of real estate leads.

 Google AdWords requires a deep level of understanding and training to yield the best results and to make a profit.